Hailed as one of the world’s most beautiful train trips, the Kandy to Ella train was a highlight of our trip to Sri Lanka.

 And it was all quite amusingly old-school when we got there.
 The agent had to riffle through a wooden box to find the envelope with our tickets.

-Recommended reading: 8 Epic UNESCO World Heritage Sites in Sri Lanka
+Recommended reading: Check out the 8 epic UNESCO World Heritage Sites in Sri Lanka

 Pin to Pinterest!